-When consumed, CBD works quite differently to many other cannabis compounds in that it does not directly stimulate our CB1 or CB2 receptors, both of which are found within the body’s endocannabinoid system.
-Rather, they are involved in a variety of physiological processes that include pain modulation, mood and memory enhancement, and inflammation reduction, among other things.
+When you consume CBD, it works quite differently to many other cannabis compounds in that it does not directly stimulate our CB1 or CB2 receptors, both of which are part of the body’s endocannabinoid system.
+They are involved in a variety of physiological processes that include pain modulation, mood and memory enhancement, and inflammation reduction, among other things.

-While other cannabinoids (namely THC) are known to stimulate CB1 receptors in the central nervous system to produce mind-altering effects, CBD has been shown in animal models to work in more of a “backdoor” way with a naturally-occurring enzyme known as FAAH.
+While other cannabinoids (namely THC) work by stimulating CB1 receptors in the central nervous system to produce mind-altering effects, CBD has been shown in animal models to work in more of a “backdoor” way with a naturally-occurring enzyme known as FAAH.

-Thanks to recent research, it is now understood that CBD has therapeutic attributes and potential treatment applications for all of the above-mentioned conditions.
+Thanks to recent research, we now understand that CBD has therapeutic attributes and potential treatment applications for all of the above-mentioned conditions.
 For example, CBD has been used to help treat:

 - Various forms of anxiety

 - Crohn’s disease (and other digestive issues)

 - Arthritis-induced pain